Synthetic media: Rise of artificial intelligence

 The field of AI research was born at a workshop at Dartmouth College in 1956, begetting the rise of digital computing used as a medium of art as well as the rise of generative art.
-Initial experiments in AI-generated art included the Illiac Suite, a 1957 composition for string quartet which is generally agreed to be the first score composed by an electronic computer.
+Initial experiments in AI-generated art included the Illiac Suite, a 1957 composition for string quartet, which is generally agreed to be the first score composed by an electronic computer.
 Lejaren Hiller, in collaboration with Leonard Issacson, programmed the ILLIAC I computer at the University of Illinois at Urbana–Champaign (where both composers were professors) to generate compositional material for his String Quartet No. 4.

-In 1960, Russian researcher R.Kh.Zaripov published worldwide first paper on algorithmic music composing using the "Ural-1" computer.
+In 1960, Russian researcher R.Kh.Zaripov published the first paper worldwide on algorithmic music composing using the "Ural-1" computer.

 In 1965, inventor Ray Kurzweil premiered a piano piece created by a computer that was capable of pattern recognition in various compositions.
 The computer was then able to analyze and use these patterns to create novel melodies.
 The computer was debuted on Steve Allen's I've Got a Secret program, and stumped the hosts until film star Harry Morgan guessed Ray's secret.

-Before 1989, artificial neural networks have been used to model certain aspects of creativity.
+Before 1989, artificial neural networks (ANNs) were used to model certain aspects of creativity.
 Peter Todd (1989) first trained a neural network to reproduce musical melodies from a training set of musical pieces.
 Then he used a change algorithm to modify the network's input parameters.
 The network was able to randomly generate new music in a highly uncontrolled manner.

-In 2014, Ian Goodfellow and his colleagues developed a new class of machine learning systems: generative adversarial networks (GAN).
+In 2014, computer scientist Ian Goodfellow and his colleagues developed a new class of machine learning systems: generative adversarial networks (GANs).
 Two neural networks contest with each other in a game (in the sense of game theory, often but not always in the form of a zero-sum game).
 Given a training set, this technique learns to generate new data with the same statistics as the training set.
 For example, a GAN trained on photographs can generate new photographs that look at least superficially authentic to human observers, having many realistic characteristics.
 Though originally proposed as a form of generative model for unsupervised learning, GANs have also proven useful for semi-supervised learning, fully supervised learning, and reinforcement learning.
-In a 2016 seminar, Yann LeCun described GANs as "the coolest idea in machine learning in the last twenty years".
+In a 2016 seminar, computer scientist Yann LeCun described GANs as "the coolest idea in machine learning in the last twenty years".

 In 2017, Google unveiled transformers, a new type of neural network architecture specialized for language modeling that enabled for rapid advancements in natural language processing.
 Transformers proved capable of high levels of generalization, allowing networks such as GPT-3 and Jukebox from OpenAI to synthesize text and music respectively at a level approaching humanlike ability.
-There have been some attempts to use GPT-3 and GPT-2 for screenplay writing, resulting in both dramatic (the Italian short film Frammenti di Anime Meccaniche', written by GPT-2) and comedic narratives (the short film Solicitors by YouTube Creator Calamity AI written by GPT-3).
+There have been some attempts to use GPT-3 and GPT-2 for screenplay writing, resulting in both dramatic (the Italian short film Frammenti di Anime Meccaniche, written by GPT-2) and comedic (the short film Solicitors by YouTube creator Calamity AI written by GPT-3) narratives.